 The new culvert was successfully installed, under three existing lines at Bromsgrove station, during a 59 hour, outside rules of the route, possession commencing on Christmas Eve 2015.

-The second face took took place in October 2016, over a 12-day blockade.
+The second phase took place in October 2016, over a 12-day blockade.
 Completed ahead of schedule the team successfully removed and constructed new track and points, on the approach to the new Bromsgrove Station, bringing into use a new platform.

 This project forms part of Network Rail’s Panel Framework.
 This five-year framework, awarded in October 2014, sees VolkerRail completing enhancements and renewals to the London North Western routes.